 Most of Spain has faced an “extreme risk” of wildfires since Sunday due to the heatwave, with temperatures over 40 degrees Celsius (104 Fahrenheit) in some parts.

 However, authorities also said that gasoline cans had been found and that there were “three or four” separate outbreaks of fire.

-“There is one or several arsonists,” Jose Maria Angel Batalla, an emergency services chief in the Costa Blanca area, told the Cope radio station, referring to the fire near Javea.
+“There is one or several arsonists,” Jose Maria Angel Batalla, an emergency services chief responsible for the Costa Blanca area, told the Cope radio station, referring to the fire near Javea.

 – Difficult to control –

-The main blaze roared through scrubland near residential areas around Javea, sending thick plumes of grey smoke into the air.
+The main blaze roared through scrubland along the coastline near residential areas around Javea, sending thick plumes of grey smoke into the air.

-It has razed more than 800 hectares (1,900 acres) of land, according to the regional government, and charred several buildings in an area popular with British and German holidaymakers.
+It has razed more than 800 hectares (1,900 acres) of land, according to the regional government and charred several buildings in the area which is popular with British and German holidaymakers.

 “It’s an area with a lot of villas and country homes with old pines.
 It is a very difficult area to control a fire,” Juan Carlos Moragues, who represents the Spanish government in the eastern region of Valencia, told Onda Cero radio.